jrmhaig/ippi/README.md

 Running ippi
 ------------

-ippi will only run if it finds a file called /home/pi/ippi/go.
-This is done so that when it is set to run on boot (see below) it can be controlled by simply creating or removing this file.
-Create this file with:
+ippi will only run if an input is on at the start - i.e., at least one of the buttons is pressed.
+This is so that it can be used as required on boot (see below).

-    $ mkdir /home/pi/ippi
-    $ touch /home/pi/ippi/go

 Copy ippi.py into /home/pi/ippi/ and execute it as: